DHTMLX/docs-suite/docs/grid/accessibility.md

     selection: "complex"
 });

-// WAI-ARIA semantics are always emitted — there is no flag to toggle them.
+// WAI-ARIA semantics are always emitted; there is no flag to toggle them.
 ~~~

 Related articles: